TylerAndreasen/ProgrammingNotes/Languages/C++/CPP.md

 // Iterator
 // Loop from the begin location of ages to the end location of ages, and increment the iterator each time through the loop.
 // The auto keyword automatically determines the type that is necessary to ensure the code compiles.
-// It determines this based on the return type of the call "ages.begin()". for (auto it = ages.begin(); it != ages.end(); it++)
+// It determines this based on the return type of the call "ages.begin()", as the template necessary to create a vector of T complicates matters. for (auto it = ages.begin(); it != ages.end(); it++)
 {
 	// This does not compile, cannot print an iterator directly